 |Riders In The Sky|

-Joe Mullins is no kid however, but actually the owner of a network of radio stations in Ohio.
+But Joe Mullins is no kid.
+He's the owner of a network of radio stations in Ohio.
 This is an interesting reference point when contemplating the Grand Ole Opry, and indeed Nashville and the country music scene.
 There’s a side to it that is pure business, and big business at that.
 If you look at the roster of guest artists on the Opry website, you’ll find a swathe of younger performers, many of them identikit fresh faced blonde girls with acoustic guitars, to be sure, but including some who reach beyond the core country sound to blues and Americana, like the Cadillac Three.
 Which is commendable artistically, but it’s also evidence of the Opry adapting and evolving, securing its audience and income stream for the future.
 It may be entertaining, it may be kitsch, but don’t ever imagine it’s dumb.